Frederik IX: Early life

 Christian IX died on 29 January 1906, and Frederik's grandfather Crown Prince Frederik succeeded him as King Frederik VIII.
 Frederik's father became crown prince, and Frederik moved up to second in line to the throne.

 Just six years later, on 14 May 1912, King Frederik VIII died, and Frederik's father ascended the throne as King Christian X. Frederik himself became crown prince.
 On 1 December 1918, as the Danish–Icelandic Act of Union recognized Iceland as a fully sovereign state in personal union with Denmark through a common monarch, Frederik also became crown prince of Iceland (where his name was officially spelled Friðrik).
 However, as a national referendum established the Republic of Iceland on 17 June 1944, he never succeeded as king of Iceland.

 Frederik was educated at the Royal Danish Naval Academy (breaking with Danish royal tradition by choosing a naval instead of an army career) and the University of Copenhagen.
-Before he became king, he had acquired the rank of rear admiral and he had had several senior commands on active service.
+He served in the Royal Danish Navy between 1917 and 1947.
+Before he became king, he had acquired the rank of rear admiral, and he had had several senior commands on active service.
 He acquired several tattoos during his naval service including dragons, birds, and other traditional tattoo motifs that were popular among sailors of the time.

-In addition, with his great love of music, Frederik was an able piano player and conductor.
+In addition, with his love of music, Frederik was an able piano player and conductor.